Speculative End-Turn Detector for Efficient Speech Chatbot Assistant: Results

 \subsection{Efficiency of SpeculativeETD}

-\paragraph*{FLOPs comparison.} We evaluate the computational cost of our method in terms of FLOPs using 100 synthetic samples, as FLOPs for each sample are detailed in~\cref{tab:flops_table}.
+\paragraph{FLOPs comparison.} We evaluate the computational cost of our method in terms of FLOPs using 100 synthetic samples.
 By leveraging the server-side Wav2vec 2.0 model only when vital, SpeculativeETD achieves comparable performance to Wav2vec 2.0 with substantially lower FLOPs.
 Moreover, latency remains unaffected as Wav2vec 2.0 runs on a server GPU rather than on-device.

-\paragraph*{Latency.} We verify whether the latency is suitable for real-time on-device deployment.
-We measure the latency via LiteRT \footnote{\url{https://ai.google.dev/edge/litert}} on iPhone mini 12 (iOS 16.3.1).
+\paragraph{Latency.} We verify whether the latency is suitable for real-time on-device deployment.
+We measure the latency via LiteRT\footnote{\url{https://ai.google.dev/edge/litert}} on iPhone mini 12 (iOS 16.3.1).
 We check model loading, initialization, and execution time, which is shown in~\cref{tab:latency_table}.
 We averaged three runs of latency measurement, and the execution time was the average of 50 iterations of inference time when the model performed inference every 100 ms on a 5-second speech audio.

-Our experiments demonstrate that SpeculativeETD, which utilizes GRU on the on-device side, achieves latency below 1 ms per 100 ms interval.
-As illustrated in Figure 5, the inference latency of Wav2vec 2.0 significantly increases with input length due to the computational overhead of transformer architectures, while GRU latency remains stable.
+Our experiments demonstrate that SpeculativeETD, which utilizes GRU on the on-device side, achieves latency below 1\,ms per 100\,ms interval.
+As illustrated in \cref{fig:latency_comparison}, the inference latency of Wav2vec 2.0 significantly increases with input length due to the computational overhead of transformer architectures, while GRU latency remains stable.
+On top of on-device inference, we also measured end-to-end audio-transfer latency over 5G and Wi-Fi; round-trip times stay within $106$--$140\,\mathrm{ms}$ across payload sizes up to $10\,\mathrm{s}$, well inside the $200\,\mathrm{ms}$ turn-taking threshold (see \cref{app:e2e_latency}).
 These results confirm that SpeculativeETD is an excellent option for serving real-time on-device.